Pistons beat Raptors to snap NBA record-tying losing streak at 28 games | CBC Sports

 Toronto responded with an 8-2 run, including six points from Scottie Barnes, but Cunningham's jumper made it 114-107 and the Pistons got three straight stops against Siakam.
 Another jumper by Cunningham moved the margin to nine with 1:34 to play.

 Siakam's three-pointer made it 126-122 with 17 seconds left, but the Pistons clinched the game from the line.
-Gary Trent Jr. hit a three-pointer with a second left.
+Gary Trent Jr. hit a three-pointer with a second left, but the celebration was already beginning.

+"I've been in a ton of locker rooms my whole life, but that's a first for me," Pistons coach Monty Williams said.
+"Guys were screaming.
+I was almost in tears.
+I'm just so happy for our guys and for everyone in the locker room."

 The Raptors trailed by eight points at halftime, but Siakam and Trent scored 24 points in eight minutes to put Toronto ahead 75-74.
 Siakam finished with 20 of Toronto's 42 points in the quarter, and more importantly, drove Cunningham to the bench with four fouls.